Skip to Main Content

 About This Guide

-None of the information in this guide, or in discussions with the Digital Publishing and Copyright Librarian, constitutes legal advice.
+None of the information in this guide or in consultation with University of Delaware librarians constitutes legal advice.

 Four Things To Remember About Copyright Law

 1. It's incomplete.
-Many of our copyright laws were created and implemented before the rise of the Internet, and before various tools and technologies for sharing information and media became widely available.
-The laws haven't all caught up to our technologies, or to the cultural contexts in which we share copyrighted material.
+Many of our copyright laws were created before the the internet and before digital tools and technologies for sharing, replicating, and remixing information and media became widely available.
+The laws have not caught up to current technologies, and the cultural contexts in which we share copyrighted material.

 2. It changes.
-Laws change for various reasons -- to try to adapt to changes in technology or sociocultural contexts, and/or because individuals or groups successfully advocate for changes to them.
 Significant changes in copyright law have occurred in 1909, 1976, 1978, 1988, and 1998 -- just to name a few important years.
 What is legal or illegal may change -- and the ways that laws are enforced may also change.

 • to reproduce the copyrighted work

-• to prepare derivative works (a derivative work is a creation that is based on or includes the original material)
+• to prepare derivative works (new work that is based on or includes the original copyrighted material)

 • to make and distribute copies of the copyrighted work